leoreeves/leoreeves.github.io/README.md

 A collection of my work that I've made while learning to code.

 Changes to implement:
+* Make contact form work
 * Expandable images with descriptions of how each project was made
-* Reduce profile image dimensions
 * Fix formatting so it looks neater